CU-ECEN-5823/course-project-steveantony5/README.md

 # Current staus of Checked in Friend Node

-    Completed Two way communication between FN and FALL_DETECTION_NODE along with alert system
+    Completed Two way communication between FN and FALL_DETECTION_NODE along with alert system Completed unicast publishing from friend node to LPNs using level model

 1) Established friendship with all the three low power nodes